brianleroux/bots/readme.md

 - A new way of thinking for your dev team
 - Also the tools for container techniques are still new(ish) and often raw

 (Truly it is cheap enough to experiment with all them and I totally reccomend you do.)
 ```
 ---
+# There are three types of Lambda function
 ```
-There are three types of Lambda function:

 1. Lambdas that return a value (Typically, but not exclusively, thru API Gateway)
 2. Lambdas as an event source (S3 events, SNS topics and DynamoDB triggers for example)